 Brookhaven Residents and Teachers Sue Over Landfill

 After years of suffering health impacts and diminished quality of life due to unbearable odors from the Brookhaven Landfill, community members, teachers, and parents have filed a lawsuit against the Town.
 CCE joined plaintiffs and lawyers at a press conference announcing that 25 plaintiffs filed a Notice of Claim, which means the Town has 90 days to respond before the lawsuits get filed in NYS Supreme Court.
 This action is an act of last resort because the Town has ignored requests to meet.
 At Frank P. Long School, 35 out of 105 staff members have been diagnosed with cancer.
-You can watch the press conference on Facebook.

 Improving Water Quality in Long Island Sound